nhs-analystx/PHDACoE/Centre of Excellence.md

 <h2>Communities of Practice</h2>

-We are keen to support new communities in use of SQL and the development of existing networks.
-Please get in touch if you would like support with your data science community of practice.
+We are keen to support new communities and the development of existing networks.
+Please get in touch if you would like support with your the development of the centre of excellence.
 – please email [england.analystX@nhs.net](mailto:england.analystx@nhs.net)